 Transferring to a Public School

 The State of Texas does not award a diploma to students that are home schooled.
 Home-schooled students can enter public school at any time but should be aware that most districts have policies and procedures in place to assess the mastery level of courses that students in home schools have taken.
 The results of the assessment may be used for grade placement or award of credit or both.
 Students transferring from home schools should be afforded the same treatment as students transferring from unaccredited private schools.
-TEA recommendations on appropriate placement assessments are included in the Commissioner's Home School Policy Letter below.
+TEA recommendations on appropriate placement assessments are included in the Commissioner's Home School Policy Letter.

 The State of Texas considers the successful completion of a home school education to be equivalent to graduation from a public high school, therefore an institution of higher education in Texas must treat a home school graduate to the same general standards, including specific standardized testing score requirements, as other applicants for undergraduate admission who have graduated from a public high school.
 For additional information and specific guidance please contact the Texas Higher Education Coordinating Board.